 - Acute or chronic bronchial cough, sputum or spasms

-The heightened physiological and immunological reactivity to mold biotoxins is largely believed to be triggered due to genetic susceptibility, such as to variants of the HLA gene class.
-This class of genes, residing on chromosome 6 also also been extensively studied with relation to autoimmune disease susceptibility.
+The heightened physiological and immunological reactivity to mold biotoxins is largely believed to be triggered due to genetic susceptibility, such as to variants of the HLA gene class (11).
+This class of genes, residing on chromosome 6 has also been extensively studied with relation to autoimmune disease susceptibility (14).
 There is also speculation that a gene cluster located in between the HLA genes (in the HLA 3 region), known as RCCX may be a significant contributor to perturbations in physiological, immunological and endocrine-related effects.
 Because of the complexity of the HLA gene region (such as its vey long linkage disequilibrium), understanding the nuances of how HLA genotypes respond to biotoxin exposure is challenging.

 Can Complement Immune Deficiencies Be a High Risk Factor for CIRS?